 - 2.8.1.
 Debt rescheduling involves repaying existing loans and replacing these with new loans at different terms for the prime objective of generating financial savings on interest paid. - 2.8.2.
 The Council's Financial Strategy states that 'the Council will actively pursue debt rescheduling to the extent that it will generate financial savings without adding significantly to the overall debt burden'. - 2.8.3.
-To date interest savings have been made by rescheduling existing PWLB EIP2 loans into PWLB maturity3 loans.
+To date interest savings have been made by rescheduling existing PWLB EIP loans into PWLB maturity loans.
 At 31st March 2017 £17.577 million of EIP debt, from the Council's total debt portfolio of £476.745 million, remains to be rescheduled given the opportunity. - 2.8.4.
-Repaying debt early does incur a premium4 or discount5 depending on the current level of interest rates compared to the rate of interest on the debt repaid.
+Repaying debt early does incur a premium or discount depending on the current level of interest rates compared to the rate of interest on the debt repaid.
 The timing of any rescheduling during the year will take place to minimise premium or maximise the discount available.
 This is achieved by repaying loans at a peak in current interest rate levels to reduce the amount of premium due and locking into replacement loans at a trough in current interest rates.
 This strategy can incur an interest cost due to the delay in replacing debt repaid or interest can be made by borrowing in advance of repaying debt.
 There is also a level of interest rate risk of any timing decision. - 2.8.5.
 Where possible suitable loans will be selected for rescheduling that match out both premium and discounts, thereby eliminating the cash impact to the Council.
-Any positions taken via rescheduling will be in accordance with the borrowing strategy position outlined in Section 2.7 above.
+Any positions taken via rescheduling will be in accordance with the borrowing strategy position outlined in Section 2.7 above. - 2.8.6.
+The appropriate timing of any rescheduling will be monitored throughout 2017/18 by the Council and Capita Asset Services Ltd. However, PWLB to PWLB debt restructuring is now much less attractive because of the large premiums that would be incurred due to

-2 With EIP loans, an equal amount of principal is repaid on a half yearly basis throughout the term of the loan with interest calculated on the reducing balance, hence total payments reduce over the lifetime of the loan.
+&lt;sup>2 With EIP loans, an equal amount of principal is repaid on a half yearly basis throughout the term of the loan with interest calculated on the reducing balance, hence total payments reduce over the lifetime of the loan.

-3 With Maturity loans, only interest repayments are made during the life of the loan and repayment of principal is made in full at the end of the loan period.
+&lt;sup>3 With Maturity loans, only interest repayments are made during the life of the loan and repayment of principal is made in full at the end of the loan period.

-4 A premium is incurred on repaying a loan early when the interest rate of the loan to be repaid is higher than the current rate available for the remaining duration of the existing loan.
+&lt;sup>4 A premium is incurred on repaying a loan early when the interest rate of the loan to be repaid is higher than the current rate available for the remaining duration of the existing loan.

-5 A discount is incurred on repaying a loan early when the interest rate of the loan to be repaid is lower than the current rate available for the remaining duration of the existing loan.
+&lt;sup>5 A discount is incurred on repaying a loan early when the interest rate of the loan to be repaid is lower than the current rate available for the remaining duration of the existing loan.